Visillect/mls-dataset/README.md

 The illuminants spectra are provided along with the experimental setup scheme.
 Note, that spectra of red, green and blue lights of 3-colored LED strip are additive.

-For each dielectric surface we provide a single reflectance spectrum, measured at an angle 45 degrees.
+By default, for each surface we provide a reflectance spectrum, measured at an angle 45 degrees.
-For metallic ones we measured reftance spectrum at 45 and 90 degrees.
+For metallic surfaces we also measured reftance spectrum at 90 degrees, which is given in separate file named `<surface name>.specular.csv`

-With the surface data we also provide a correspodence between scene masks and the spectra in csv-file.
+With the surface spectra we also provide a correspodence between scene masks and the surfaces names in `mask_to_surface.csv` file.

 ## Contribution